 The 'return' is the amount earned after tax over the last twelve months.
-One way to conceptualize this is that for each $1 of shareholders' capital it has, the company made $0.20 in profit.
+So, this means that for every $1 of its shareholder's investments, the company generates a profit of $0.17.

 What Is The Relationship Between ROE And Earnings Growth?

-John Bean Technologies' Earnings Growth And 20% ROE
+A Side By Side comparison of John Bean Technologies' Earnings Growth And 17% ROE

 Is John Bean Technologies Efficiently Re-investing Its Profits?